 I went to college knowing I wanted to work with animals and Sophomore to Junior year I began researching and shadowing different careers.
 I found that every job I loved required a veterinary degree – whether it was a veterinarian or a researcher.
 At that point I decided the only way I would feel fulfilled was with a veterinary degree.

 I shadowed and talked to veterinarians in Zoo medicine and primary care medicine as well as veterinary professors at school and veterinarians I met in research.
+There are many veterinary zoo internships for anyone interested in pursuing that field.
 I found that if you ask someone to tell their story, they generally do not see it as an imposition.
 A simple “Hi, I’m interested in going to veterinary school and would love to hear your story” is usually all it takes.

 Were you a member of any clubs at your undergraduate school?
 If so, which